korinmitchell/bellabeat_capstone/README.md

 ## How Non-Bellabeat Smart Device Trends Can Guide Marketing Strategy

 ### Project Overview
 This project is part of my Google Data Analytics Capstone.
-I am analyzing Fitbit fitness tracker data to identify consumer habits that can help Bellabeat—a high-tech manufacturer of health-focused products for women—refine its marketing strategy.
+I am analyzing FitBit fitness tracker data to identify consumer habits that can help Bellabeat—a high-tech manufacturer of health-focused products for women—refine its marketing strategy.

 ### 🌿 Primary Focus: Leaf Chakra
 While Bellabeat offers several products, this analysis specifically focuses on the **Leaf Chakra**.
 The Leaf Chakra is a unique wellness tracker that can be worn as a necklace or clip, focusing on tracking activity, sleep, and stress through a nature-inspired design.